A fantastic family day at Charlecote

 Charlecote's a great place to start your outdoor adventure with '50 things to do before you're 11¾' - why not make this the year that you complete all '50 things'!

 There’s plenty of space to run round and play games.
-Pop in to the Servants' Hall shop for bug-hunting kits and books, and other outdoor activities such as simple box kites that you can play with straight away.
+Pop in to the Servants' Hall shop for bug-hunting kits and books, and other outdoor activities that you can play with straight away.

 Wild about nature – what will you spot today?